Episodes

 In This Episode

-Join us for an enlightening conversation with Kevin Ceres, Chairman and CTO of Advance and TOKIN, as we explore the powerful relationship between joy and success.
+Join us for an enlightening conversation with Kevin Surace, Chairman and CTO of Advance and TOKIN, as we explore the powerful relationship between joy and success.
 Kevin, a renowned advocate for AI innovation and holder of 94 patents, shares breakthrough insights on how joy can transform our personal and professional lives.
 He discusses the importance of cultivating positive emotions and mindsets, offering practical examples of how to apply joy in everyday tasks.
 The conversation takes unexpected turns, touching on the implications of AI in our lives and how it can either hinder or enhance our sense of purpose.
 Ultimately, this episode reveals broader implications for society as we navigate the complexities of modern life.

 Episode Outlines